Barbershop Websites: 20 Design Examples (2026)

 Gender-free pricing based on time, not gender

 Multiple local and industry awards, including a Chicago Magazine Best New Salon nod.
-The team includes Redken-certified colorists, expanding the service range beyond traditional barbershop cuts into color, treatments, and waxing.
+Redken-certified colorists on staff mean this isn’t a traditional barbershop.
+They do color work and treatments too.

 BarberX